Azure/cli-agent-for-aks/INSTRUCTIONS.md

 - If outputs vary, it may be due to LLM response variability or intermittent MCP server connections.
 - The Azure specific variables cannot be passed as parameters to the command, they explicitly need to be set as environment variables i.e  AZURE_API_BASE ,AZURE_API_VERSION
   AZURE_API_KEY.
 The model can be used as a parameter.
+- Ensure that the deployment name is same as the model name in the Azure Open AI deployments

 ### Errors
 - **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input**
 Increase the context size of the model that is deployed, this is configurable in the LLM provider
+- **Error: litellm.NotFoundError: AzureException NotFoundError - The API deployment for this resource does not exist.
+If you created the deployment within the last
+5 minutes, please wait a moment and try again **
+If you are using Azure Open AI, it is very likely that the deployment name is different from the model name.
+Please create a new deployment with the same name as the model name
+- **Couldn't find model's name azure/<> in litellm's model list, fallback to 128k tokens for max_input_tokens
+Couldn't find model's name azure/<> in litellm's model list, fallback to 4096 tokens for max_output_tokens** This likely indicates the deployment name was included in the model parameter and is different from the model name.
+Please create a new deployment with the same name as the model name